aditiabhang/my-python-stuff/automate-boring-stuff-with-python/advStrings.md

 ### String Methods

-- Strings methods are mutable, meaning the string methods can be modief in place.
+- Strings methods are mutable, meaning the string methods can be modied in place.
 -
 ‘Hello world'.split() returns a list of strings split from the string it's called on. rjust() ,ljust(), center() returns a string padded with spaces.